 - CRLs including any changes since the publication of the previous CRL, at regular intervals.
-The TSP CA shall add a pointer (URL) to the relevant CRL to Subscribers' certificates as part of the CDP extension whenever this extension is present, - An OCSP responder compliant with RFC 6960.
-The TSP CA shall add the OCSP URL in the AIA extension of the Subscribers' certificates.
+The Subordinate CA shall add a pointer (URL) to the relevant CRL in the Subscribers' certificates as part of the CDP extension whenever this extension is present, - RFC 6960 compliant OCSP responder.
+The Subordinate CA shall add the OCSP URL in the AIA extension of the Subscribers' certificates.